Probably the most important factor in starting up a care farm is motivation. You have to really want to do it, and not purely as a business activity.

-Does it really matter to you, over and above all, to provide health and social care services for individuals from one or a number of vulnerable groups?
-To provide a meaningful environment where people can spend time, gain confidence, new skills and experience how a farm works?
+Your priority as a care farmer is to provide health and social care services for individuals from one or a number of vulnerable groups.
+You will want to create a meaningful environment where people can spend time, gain confidence, new skills and experience how a farm works.

-Obviously for many people economics plays a part and some farms are keen to broaden the income stream by setting up as a care farm.
-It is possible to earn a reasonable income by mixing farming and care, but it is likely that there will be extra costs involved too.
+Economics also plays a part and some farms are keen to broaden their income stream by setting up as a care farm.
+You can earn a decent living mixing farming and care, but it is likely that there will be extra costs involved too.

 If your motivation is primarily economic you may want to think about doing something else.
-In the first instance it may be worth asking yourself some searching questions to see if you’re really ready to take your idea further:
+In the first instance, try asking yourself the following questions to see if you’re ready to take your idea further:

 What is my motivation - How long have I been thinking about this and why do I want to do it?

-Have you thought about which client group/s you would like to welcome to your farm and why?
+Which client group/s would I like to welcome to my farm and why?

-What activities could be done on your farm and would the potential client group/s be interested or suited?
+What activities could be done on my farm and would the potential client group/s be interested or suited?

-Is it possible to find activities to do all year round, rain or shine?
+Can I find activities to do all year round, and in all weathers?

-Do I have facilities for people to get warm and dry, eat their lunch etc or would I need to build/convert somewhere?
+Do I have the facilities for people to get warm and dry or eat lunch, would I need to build/convert somewhere?